sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - reports it to the kube-api server on a timely basis

 install kubelet:
-kubeadm tool: It does not deploy the kubelt:
+kubeadm tool: It does not deploy the kubelet:
-Have to install it mannaully installed on worker nodes :
+Have to install it manually on worker nodes :

 same with it from scratch: